 Fort Myers Legal Malpractice Lawyers

-When you hire an attorney for legal assistance in Florida, whether it be for defense in a criminal case or real estate litigation or help filing for bankruptcy or divorce, there are certain legal and ethical standards by which that attorney must abide.
+When you hire an attorney for legal assistance in Florida, whether it be for defense in a criminal case or real estate litigation or help with filing for bankruptcy or divorce, there are certain legal and ethical standards by which that attorney must abide.
 If an attorney’s negligent action (or inaction) causes you to suffer harm, you might have grounds to sue for legal malpractice.

 Legal malpractice claims arise when an attorney neglected a reasonable duty or engaged in misconduct or fraud that resulted in you sustaining losses.
 Attorneys in Florida must act in good faith and make diligent inquiries if they want to avoid claims for legal malpractice.